reginaldford/sms/readme.md

 - [x] Custom memory heap size can be set from 100 kilobytes to 1 terrabyte.
 - [x] User contexts, which allow for the user to create a new context with values of all types including more contexts.
 - [x] Safe and fast internal string manipulations, with no character counting and no intermediate buffers for expression printing.
 - [x] Turing completeness.
 Store variables, run inequality tests, loops, if-statements.
 Note that, though the control flow is there, many library functions are missing.
-For now, you can use `if` for conditionals and `map` (examples above);
+For now, you can use `if` for conditionals and `map` (examples below);
 - [x] Recursive function calls.
 - [x] Local variables are implemented as array indices, making them fast.
 - [x] Huge expressions can be parsed with this program.
 If a collection item is too large to parse, it's because: 1) The memory available at the time of execution is too low.
 2) You are parsing more than 4.29 billion elements/characters or: 3) You are legitimately reaching the max heap size of 1 terrabyte of memory for SMS (successfully using -m 1000000).